#

 May 21, 2026

-You cannot effectively manage a risk you cannot accurately measure.
-For too long, our understanding of human risk has been based on incomplete data, like phishing simulation click rates or training completion scores.
-This narrow view fails to capture the full context of why and how incidents happen.
+Relying on phishing click rates and training scores to measure human risk is like trying to see the whole picture through a keyhole.
+This narrow view fails to capture the full context of why incidents happen.
 A human risk prevention platform changes this by providing deep, multi-dimensional visibility.
-Living Security, a leader in Human Risk Management (HRM), built its platform to correlate data from over 200 signals across three critical pillars: user behavior, identity and access systems, and real-time threat intelligence.
-This comprehensive analysis is what enables true predictive intelligence, moving your program from guesswork to data-driven action and measurable risk reduction.
+Living Security, a leader in Human Risk Management (HRM), built its platform to correlate data from over 200 signals across user behavior, identity systems, and real-time threat intelligence.
+This comprehensive analysis enables true predictive intelligence, moving your program from guesswork to data-driven action and measurable risk reduction.

 Key Takeaways